 - Embellish wrapped gifts

-- Piece a bunch of them together and use as a festive photo backdrop
+- Piece a bunch of them together and use them as a festive photo backdrop

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Jamie Brock (author) from Texas on October 13, 2012: